dlqs/webscripten/README.md

 ### Integration with llvm-sauce
 There is a dependency on [llvm-sauce](https://github.com/jiachen247/llvm-sauce) being able to run standalone in the browser.

-### Higher order functions
+### Higher Order Programming
 Passing higher order functions between javascript and WebAssembly is a difficult task.
-A very simple example program would be the `map` function.
-In LLVM IR the function would take in an pointer(array) and a function pointer as its arguments.
+A very simple example would be the `map` function.
+In LLVM IR the function signature would take in an pointer(array) and a function pointer as its arguments.

 A function pointer is compiled to an integer in WebAssembly, which is the index of the function in the program's function table.
 For more information on WebAssembly function tables, [click here](https://hacks.mozilla.org/2017/07/webassembly-table-imports-what-are-they/).

-If we provide the definition of `map` inside the IR itself, then there would be no problems.
+If we provide the definition of `map` inside the IR itself, then there would be no problem at all.
 However, if we wish to use javascript's implementation of `map`, there would be problems as the function would read its parameters as two numbers which is not what we want.

 #### Potential Solutions
+The following are some possible solutions to the problems posed by higher order programming.
 ##### Passing Arrays Between WebAssembly and Javascript
-The [this article](https://rob-blackbourn.github.io/blog/webassembly/wasm/array/arrays/javascript/c/2020/06/07/wasm-arrays.html) contains a section which has  a primitive implementation of passing arrays between javascript and WebAssembly by managing the memory of the WebAssembly instance using javascript.
+[This article](https://rob-blackbourn.github.io/blog/webassembly/wasm/array/arrays/javascript/c/2020/06/07/wasm-arrays.html) contains a section which has  an implementation of passing arrays between javascript and WebAssembly by managing the memory of the WebAssembly instance using javascript.
-##### Passing functions
+##### Passing and Adding Functions
-We can make use of the table index that was passed to obtain the Exported WebAssembly Function which we can call using javascript.
-This however, requires table to be imported into the WebAssembly module first.
-It is also possible to convert a javascript function into an Exported WebAssembly Function and add it into the table, [click here for more information](https://stackoverflow.com/questions/57541117/webassembly-call-javascript-functions-as-function-pointers-from-c).
-As of now, there are no proper solution to create new functions during runtime using WebAssembly.
+* We can make use of the table index that was passed to obtain the Exported WebAssembly Function from the function table.
+This however, requires table to be imported into the WebAssembly module first, [click here for more information](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Table).
+* It is also possible to convert a javascript function into an Exported WebAssembly Function and add it into the table, [click here for more information](https://stackoverflow.com/questions/57541117/webassembly-call-javascript-functions-as-function-pointers-from-c).